 Stateless firewalls are very old and obsolete.
 One of their flaws is that malware has evolved to be able to look for other entrances to private networks, which make this type of blocking systems ineffective.
 Nowadays, specific firewalls offer at least some basic level of stateful monitoring (context-aware filtering).

-Other sorts of firewalls and cybersecurity architectures are as seen below.
+Other sorts of firewalls and cyber security architectures are as shown below.
 These have diverse uses, which depend on your production processes and security policies.
 Four main types are:

 These act as a gateway between end-users who demand data and its source.
 Host devices connect to the proxy, and the proxy connects separately to the source.
 In reaction, source devices connect to the proxy, and the proxy connects separately to the host device.
 Before granting packets access, the proxy filters them to apply policies rules and mask the location of the recipient’s device, protecting the recipient’s network and device.

 A big downside of proxy-based firewalls is that the internal processes cause delays that can reduce communication performance.

 This type of firewall traces the information about connections and make it unnecessary for the firewall to examine every packet, reducing the delay significantly.
 These firewalls can forego inspecting inbound packets identified as responses to legitimate outbound connections already checked.

 These sit between web applications servers and the internet, defending them from HTML attacks such as SQL injection, cross-site scripting, and others.
 They can be cloud-based or on-premise (hardware-based), or they can be implemented into applications themselves.